minshi123/gitlab/doc/development/fe_guide/graphql.md

 Please note we don't have to save `pageInfo` one more time; `fetchMore` triggers a query `result` hook as well.

+#### Limitations

-> Currently, bidirectional pagination doesn't work: `hasNextPage` returns a correct value only when we paginate forward (using `endCursor` and `first` parameters) and `hasPreviousPage` returns a correct value only when we paginate backward (using `startCursor` and `last` parameters).
-This should be resolved in the scope of https://gitlab.com/gitlab-org/gitlab/-/issues/208301
+Currently, bidirectional pagination doesn't work:

+- `hasNextPage` returns a correct value only when we paginate forward using `endCursor` and `first` parameters.
+- `hasPreviousPage` returns a correct value only when we paginate backward using `startCursor` and `last` parameters.

+This should be resolved in the scope of the issue [Bi-directional Pagination in GraphQL doesn't work as expected](https://gitlab.com/gitlab-org/gitlab/-/issues/208301].

 ### Testing